 “May the words of my mouth and the meditation of my heart be acceptable in Your sight O Yahuwah, my strength and my redeemer!”
 (Psalms 19:14)

-‘Being acceptable in His sight’ means that with His enabling grace, we will seek to speak words that are in agreement with Father’s Words — our words in agreement with His Words.
+‘Being acceptable in His sight’ means that by His enabling grace, we will try our best to speak words that are in agreement with Father’s Words!
 This is faith in action.
 This is another key element to finding help in our time of need!

 Father invites us to come to Him for help: “come boldly unto the throne of grace, that we may obtain mercy, and find grace to help in time of need” (Hebrews 4:16).

 Tell God all that is in your heart, as you would unload your heart (its pleasures and its pains), to a dear friend.
 Tell God your troubles, that He may comfort you; tell God your joys, that He may sober them; tell God your longings, that He may purify them; tell God your dislikes, that He may help you conquer them.
 Talk to God of your temptations, that He may shield you from them: show God the wounds of your heart, that He may heal them.
 If you thus pour out all your weaknesses, needs, troubles, there will be no lack of what to say.
 Talk out of the abundance of the heart, without consideration – just say what you think to God.
 Blessed are they who attain to such familiar, unreserved communication with God! — Francois Fenelon